spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Set both "Rectangle grid column count" and "Rectangle grid row count" to 2
   * Set "Instances to launch in editor" to 4
 * Adjust the setting "SpatialOS Settings -> Debug -> Spatial Debugger Class Path" to `BP_VerboseSpatialDebugger`.
-* If it is working correctly, the normally white cubes will start flashing the colours of the other workers in the level.
+* If it is working correctly, the normally white cubes will start flashing the colours of the other workers in the level, and the counters above the cubes will turn the corresponding worker colours and increment for each RPC received.
 -----
 2019-11-15: Page added with editorial review